Last Updated on August 17, 2021 by

 Recommended Uses Of Sanded

-As the name suggests, sanded grout constitute fine sand particles that increase their thickness and strength.
+As the name suggests, sanded grout constitutes fine sand particles that increase their thickness and strength.
 They are the default option for general tiling projects like walls and flooring.

 Sanded grouts are widely available in a range of colors to complement different tile shades.
 Due to its composition, it resists shrinkage; thus, durable.
-Sanded are best for:
+Sanded is best for:

-1. Flooring Application: Generally, sanded are the best for horizontal and interior surfaces such as bathroom floors.
+1. Flooring Application: Generally, sanded is the best for horizontal and interior surfaces such as bathroom floors.
 Its sand constitution makes it strong and stable; thus, it can withstand foot traffic pressure.

 2. Thick Joints: sanded form tight and strong bonds between tiles with less shrinkage.
 Thus, they are ideal for thicker joints of more than 1/8 inches.
 If you force this grout on thin joints, it can easily crack due to a messy and inaccurate finish.

-N/B: Do not try to add more water on sanded grout for better consistency, as this could result in pinholing.
+N/B: Do not try to add more water to sanded grout for better consistency, as this could result in pin-holing.
 It compromises the integrity of the whole structure.

 Recommended Uses Of Unsanded